dusanerdeljan/tensor-math-library/README.md

-# tbb-matrix-library
+# tensor-math-library
-Header only lazy evaluation matrix library with multi-backend parallel eager execution support (TBB, OpenMP, Parallel STL and in the future CUDA and OpenCL).
+Header only lazy evaluation tensor math library with multi-backend parallel eager execution support (TBB, OpenMP, Parallel STL and in the future CUDA and OpenCL).
+For now, TML only supports matrix math.

 ## Future improvements

  * CUDA and OpenCL parallel backends
  * Temp-free eager execution
- * TML Tensor extension with autograd
+ * Tensor extension with autograd
- * Support for fixed-sized stack allocated matrices
+ * Support for fixed-sized stack allocated matrices and tensors

 ## Lazy evaluation